 When it comes to a lower body workout, you may consistently head for the ever-popular leg press machine at the gym and call it a day.
-While leg presses are among our top two must-do exercises for your quads, sticking with them (or any one exercise, for that matter) as the way you work out your lower half can limit how challenged your muscles are and, thus, how strong and lean they become (and remain).
+While leg presses are great for strengthening your gluteals, sticking with them (or any one exercise, for that matter) as the way you work out your lower half can limit how challenged your muscles are and, thus, how strong and lean they become (and remain).

 Keep your lower body moving in new ways—and your workout interesting—by shaking things up.
 Consider these moves, which target your lower back, gluteal muscles, hips and legs.
 Choose three to focus on during your next lower body workout, and then mix up the combination next time and the time after that (there are 84 unique trios to pick from).
 And don’t forget that your cardio routine—walking, cycling, running, fitness classes—along with proper nutrition and a healthy caloric intake can contribute to your lower body workout goals, too.
 So, keep it up!

 What It Does: Strengthens your lower back, hips, gluteal muscles, hamstrings and contracts the muscles of your pelvic floor

 How to Do It: Lie on your back, hands down at your sides and your feet hip distance apart.
 Press down into your feet to lift your hips off the floor, keeping your thighs parallel.
 Once you reach the top of your bridge, slowly lower back down.
 Perform two to three sets of 15 repetitions.

 Be careful not to…lift your hips too high, which can hyperextend your back and lead to pain.
 When your hips are lifted, aim to create a long line from your knees up to your shoulders.